Cult of the Dead Cow

 Cult of the Dead Cow, also known as cDc or cDc Communications, is a computer hacker and DIY media organization founded in 1984 in Lubbock, Texas.
-The group maintains a weblog on its site, also titled "Cult of the Dead Cow".
+The group maintains a weblog on its site, also titled "[Cult of the Dead Cow]".
 New media are released first through the blog, which also features thoughts and opinions of the group's members.

 Timeline

 The group was formed in June 1984 at the Farm Pac slaughterhouse by Grandmaster Ratte' (aka Swamp Ratte'), Franken Gibe, Sid Vicious, and three BBS SysOps.

 In the 1980s the Cult of the Dead Cow organized and maintained a loose collective of affiliated BBSs across the US and Canada.
 It was during this time that the cDc is credited with coining the term "31337" as an alternative spelling of "Eleet" or "Elite", an expression denoting skill or greatness in a person, place, or thing.

-In December 1990, cDc member Drunkfux – the pseudonym of Jesse Dryden, the son of Jefferson Airplane drummer Spencer Dryden and grand nephew of Charlie Chaplin – gave birth to the modern hacker con.
-HoHoCon, usually held in Houston, Texas, was the first hacker conference which invited the participation of both journalists and law enforcement.
+In December 1990, cDc member Jesse Dryden (aka Drunkfux), the son of Jefferson Airplane drummer Spencer Dryden and grand nephew of Charlie Chaplin, created HoHoCon.
+It was the first modern hacker conference, which invites the participation of both journalists and law enforcement.
+It is usually held in Houston, Texas.
 In all, dFx hosted five annual HoHoCons.

 In 1991, cDc was named "Sassiest Underground Computer Group" by Sassy magazine.
 Also in 1991, the group began distributing music in the form of cassette tape albums sold through its post office box.
 Many of these albums are now available online in their entirety.

 October 1994 saw the creation of the cDc's Usenet newsgroup, alt.fan.cult-dead-cow.
 It was thus the first hacking group to have its own Usenet newsgroup.
 In November of that year, the group claimed responsibility for giving Ronald Reagan Alzheimer's disease, claiming to have done so in 1986 with a blowgun.